-The West Virginia Human Rights Actprohibits discrimination in employment on the basis of sex (including pregnancy) (WV Code Sec.
+The West Virginia Human Rights Act prohibits discrimination in employment based on sex (including pregnancy) (WV Code Sec.
 5-11-1 et seq.).
 The law applies to private employers with 12 or more employees, and to all state and local government agencies, regardless of size.

 Under the Act, it is unlawful to: